Akron Children's Logo

 What Teachers and Coaches Should Know

 Exercise is one of the most common triggers for kids and teens with asthma.
-But some people (including those who don't have asthma) have asthma symptoms only during or after exercise.
-This is known as exercise-induced asthma (EIA) (also called exercise-induced bronchoconstriction, or EIB).
+But some people have asthma symptoms only during or after exercise.
+This is known as exercise-induced asthma (EIA).
+The asthma symptoms happen because the airways tighten up (called bronchoconstriction) during exercise.
+This blocks the flow of air and makes it hard to breathe.

 When this happens, a person might: